 With the current events surrounding COVID–19, the federal government recently announced an Economic Injury Disaster Loan assistance program.
-The program is being offered in designated states and territories across the U.S. This SBA loan is for businesses who are suffering substantial economic injury as a result of the Coronavirus (COVID–19).
+Designated states and territories across the US are offering the program.
+This SBA loan is for businesses that are suffering substantial economic injury as a result of the Coronavirus (COVID–19).

 What is an SBA Loan?

 The United States Small Business Administration (SBA) offers certain financing options to small businesses.
 These loans are not directly offered from the agency, but rather through partnering lenders.
 These may include banks, credit unions, and other financial institutions.
-Because the loans are backed by the SBA, it reduces the risk for lenders making it easier to lend capital.
+Because the SBA backs the loans, it reduces the risk for lenders making it easier to lend capital.
 There are a variety of loan programs that tailor to the different needs of growing businesses.

 SBA Loan Options

 Loans guaranteed by the SBA can range from very small to large.
 Depending on your needs, your lender can match your company with the right type of loan.
 There are a variety of uses for SBA loan including working capital and fixed assets.

 - Working Capital: If you need immediate working capital, the Economic Injury Disaster Loan program is specifically designed for this.
 You can use the loan to pay for fixed debt, payroll, accounts payable, and other bills due soon.

 - Fixed assets: An SBA loan can also help with the purchase of real estate, machinery, equipment, and construction and remodeling costs.